Multi-Family Water Meter Program

 I want to volunteer for a water meter - what do I do now?

-What is the two-year guarantee?
+What is the five-year guarantee?

 How long will the installation take?